guyllaumedemers/UE-AVVM/README.md

 Mind map for the UE-AVVM system and general use case built using **Overwatch 2** for reference.
 [Note : This mind map is built based on experience gained during production of COOP multiplayer for a AAA game.](https://miro.com/welcomeonboard/bmZmV0ZtQko0Q1U1Y1BjcUdlOEVubkNaWlY5Ulo1Zm44dURNbTI2YlJ2ZFhSNkRZVFNSMVROVzQ3MXpKZ0V0NlMyb1VVY3d1bENxeTFhS2VZcG44L3BrK1c4REtRNkJ4MGhJYjlidlhDdVZKMVZTcVhYck1zcHFVd0t5aGxQK0JyVmtkMG5hNDA3dVlncnBvRVB2ZXBnPT0hdjE=?share_link_id=554815863683)

+#### Cheats

+To iterate quicker on the development process and prove that systems are feature complete, I started adding cheats through the cheat_extension.
+These are pushed through the GameFeature plugin.
+See UAVVMCheatExtension for more information!
+Additionally, to test the various notification channels, make sure to properly inject channel tags that follow the plugin define nomenclature. i.e : ModuleName.ChannelName.PresenterClass.GameplayEventType.

 ### UE-Miro

 [GameFeature](https://miro.com/app/board/uXjVI9C3ofk=/?share_link_id=470254566267) - UGameFeatureData are name dependent.
 UGameFeaturePluginStateMachine cannot register/load/activate unless it's named identical to the GameFeature plugin it represent.